 Visit in the winter: We know that one of the perks of Florida is the tropical weather and sunshine year-round, and it may be worth braving the colder months and visiting in the winter this year.
 If you visit during the end of January or February, you’ll experience low crowds and the third annual Epcot International Festival of the Arts, the newest festival at Epcot.

-Visit in September: If you love Epcot International Food & Wine Festival and you don’t have kids, consider visiting Walt Disney World in September.
-September traditionally has low crowds because most kids are back in school after Labor Day.
-Plus, you’ll get the benefit of experiencing the theme parks before they become crowded with all of the Star Wars: Galaxy’s Edge fans.
-If you have kids and wouldn’t mind taking them out of school, September is the month to do it.
+Visit in October: If you love Epcot International Food & Wine Festival and you don’t have kids, consider visiting Walt Disney World in October.
+September traditionally has lower crowds because most kids are back in school after Labor Day.
+The parks will be crowded with the opening of Star Wars: Galaxy’s Edge at the end of August, but this is a good time to go if you want to see all of the Halloween décor and experience one of the best festivals.
 You can also attend Mickey’s Not So Scary Halloween Party during this time.

 Visit in mid-November: The middle of November right before Thanksgiving week is another time when the parks aren’t very crowded, but you’ll still get all the benefits of seeing the Christmas decorations and attending Mickey’s Very Merry Christmas Party.
 If you want to visit during the holidays this year, we recommend going in November before all of the Star Wars: Galaxy’s Edge hype begins in the month of December.